MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Conclusion

 \section{Conclusion}

-This paper proposes to learn EBM as a correction or exponential tilting of a flow-based model, so that neural transport MCMC sampling in the latent space of the flow-based model can mix well and traverse the modes in the data space.
+This paper proposes to learn an EBM as a correction or an exponential tilting of a flow-based model, or in general a top-down latent variable model, so that neural transport MCMC sampling in the latent space of the model can mix well and traverse the modes in the data space.
+From a statistical perspective, the mixing of MCMC is a fundamental problem and is crucial for proper learning of EBMs.
+In future work, we will investigate and identify downstream tasks which significantly benefit from mixing MCMC and properly learned models by our approach.

-Energy-based correction of a more tractable backbone model is a general modeling strategy that goes beyond correcting the flow-based model.
-Consider latent EBM such as Boltzmann machine \cite{hinton1985boltzmann}, which is an undirected graphical model with a simple energy function defined on both the observed variables and multiple layers of latent variables.
-Instead of learning a latent EBM from scratch, we may learn a latent EBM as a correction of a top-down generation model such as the one in the Helmholtz machine \cite{hinton1995wake}, to correct for conditional independence assumptions in the top-down model.
-We shall investigate this problem in future work.